ufcg-lsd/blowout/README.md

 #### Removing Task
-Is possible to remove a submitted task:
+It's possible to remove a submitted task:

 	public void removeTask(Task task) {

 		blowout.cleanTask(task);
 	}

-Two Task are equals when they have the same ID and Specifications.
+Two Tasks are equal when they have the same ID and Specifications.

 ### Monitoring Tasks
 You can know the status of a Task that has been submitted to Blowout.